Multiphoton non-local quantum interference controlled by an undetected photon: Supplementary Note

 where

-represent the time experienced by the photons i1, s1, and the pump P3, respectively.
-The beginning point of time is when pump incident onto BD1, where the pump splits into two paths, as denoted in Fig. A5 with “start point”.
-As the position of M2 is fixed ($l_{sp2}+l_{cp}$), Eq.
-(A1) could be rewritten as
+represent the time experienced by the photons i1, s1, and pump P3, respectively.
+The beginning point of time is when the pump incident onto BD1, where the pump splits into two paths, as denoted in Supplementary Fig. 5 with “start point”.
+As the position of M2 is fixed ($l_{sp2}+l_{cp}$), Supplementary Eq.
+(11) could be rewritten as

 Thus, we should adjust M1 and M3 to meet the above conditions.
 For sources II and IV, we have similar conditions:

 When we swap i1 and i2, the time the photons experience are as follows: